versmc/cmpt-eigenex/README.md

 for some functions
 ### Eigen3
 For #include "Eigen/...".
-The include path must contains unsupported/CXX11 for Tensor classes.
+The include path must contains unsupported/CXX11 to use Tensor classes.